geopandas/geopandas/doc/source/install.rst

 - `geopy`_ 0.96.3 (optional; for geocoding)
 - `psycopg2`_ (optional; for PostGIS connection)

-For plotting, these additional packages are required:
+For plotting, these additional packages may be used:

+- `matplotlib`_
 - `descartes`_
-- `matplotlib`_
 - `pysal`_

 Testing